Try out various PHP execution environments! 2016 will be decided by Docker coordination!

 I'm Mandai, in charge of Wild on the development team.

-About PHP execution environment
+About the PHP execution environment

-• I want to encode an audio file using ffmpeg from PHP.
+• I want to encode an audio file using ffmpeg from PHP

 First, find the base docker image